kimsniper/argus/README.md

 # ARGUS

-**ARGUS** (*Autonomous Real-time Gimbal for User Sensing*) is a face recognition and tracking system.
+**ARGUS** (*Autonomous Real-time Gimbal for User Sensing*) is a face detection and tracking system.
 This project utilizes real-time visual feedback to control a pan-tilt gimbal, keeping a detected face centered in view.

 ---